helmedeiros/VIM-for-kids/doc/README.md

-# VIM for Kids - Documentation
+# VIM for Kids - Technical Documentation

-This folder contains comprehensive documentation for the VIM for Kids educational game project.
+This folder contains comprehensive technical documentation for developers, contributors, and maintainers of the VIM for Kids project.

+> **For Users**: Looking to play the game?
+Check out the main [README.md](../README.md) > **For Developers**: You're in the right place!
+This documentation will guide you through the codebase.

 ## 📚 Documentation Index